nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 `Parser#parseUserInput(String userInput)` method will parse the 'exercise' base word and proceed to create exercise related command using `Parser#createExerciseCommand(String userInput)` method.
 This method will further evaluate the exercise action, in this case, `/list` and call the constructor of `ExerciseCommand` class by passing relevant parameters related to the
 ExerciseCommand constructor.
-If the exercise action is null or incorrect, an InvalidCommandException will be thrown.
+If the exercise action is null or incorrect, an `InvalidCommandException` will be thrown.
 Once the exercise command is created, this exercise command is executed via the `ExerciseCommand#execute()` method.
-As it is executed, the method will check the type of action to be executed, in this case, list.
+As it is executed, the method will check the type of action to be executed, in this case, `/list`.
 It will then list the exercises available for selection from the exerciseList using the `ExerciseList#printExerciseList()`.

 The following sequence diagram illustrates how the `exercise /list` command works in greater detail: